yedincel/Hospital-Management-and-Appointment-System/README.md

 # Hospital-Management-and-Appointment-System
-// The system is that allows officer to manage patient records in hospitals and in allows patients to make an appointment.
-It is a project created with the C programming language. management password: 202040 and appointment id: 66401
+The system is that allows officer to manage patient records in hospitals and in allows patients to make an appointment.
+It is a project created with the C programming language.
+Management system password: 202040 and Appointment system id: 66401